needleful/c_plus_prolog/README.md

 C+P is surprisingly close to what I'd need, for how little work I've put into it.
 It's a thin wrapper around C, so interop and platform support are easily-solved problems, but Prolog's term rewriting allows for basically whatever code generation I want, with much less effort than most language's macro systems or trying to parse it externally.

 Of course, the hard part is making it do all of that live-editing stuff, not building a weird mess of incomprehensible Prolog code.
-But that part will take much longer, and I'm employed.
+But that part will take much longer, and, again, I'm employed.

 The main things I would want for a real take on this language would be the following: